pdxmholmes/alpine-node-hello/README.md

 # alpine-node-hello
-A simple Docker-based hello world using Alpine Node 6 and Express.
+A simple Docker-based hello world using Alpine Node 10 and Hapi.
 Perfect for testing Docker build pipelines, deployments, etc.